POSTECH-CVLab/PyTorch-StudioGAN/README.md

 <a name="footnote_4">[4]</a> IS is computed using Tensorflow official code.

-<a name="footnote_5">[4]</a> The difference in FID values between the original StyleGAN implementation and StudioGAN is caused by the presence of random flip augmentation.
+<a name="footnote_5">[4]</a> The difference in FID values between the original StyleGAN2 and StudioGAN implementation is caused by the presence of random flip augmentation.